shellqiqi/nju-network-labs/content/ch01/mininet.md

 if __name__ == '__main__':
     main()
 ```

+We build a topology inside the constructor function `__init__` of class `PySwitchTopo`.
+If you want to change the topology, you should modify it.
+We setup interfaces in the function `setup_addressing`, you will learn what happens here after knowing Ethernet and IP protocol.

 In general, you don't need to modify the topology file we provide.
 But if you do, you need the document *[Introduction to Mininet](https://github.com/mininet/mininet/wiki/Introduction-to-Mininet)* which gives you the Mininet Python API.